Ashlie-G/LuxeEthique/README.md

 - Screenshots
 insert screen shots here
 - Target audience
-The target audience for the application is anyone wanting to make more concious decisions about their buying habits when it comes to luxury items.
-Primarily people who have chosen and plantbased or vegan style, however with the current climate, more people are looking for ethical alternatives.
+The target audience for the application is anyone wanting to make more conscious decisions about their buying habits when it comes to luxury items.
+Primarily people who have chosen and plantbased or vegan lifestyle, however with the current climate, more people are looking for ethical alternatives.

 - Tech stack (e.g. html, css, deployment platform, etc) Framework
 - Ruby on rails